SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex4/README.md

     ![](./images/18.png)
     </kbd>

-14. Copy SQL Endpoint functionality - On clicking this, the SQL endpoint is copied to the clipboard.
+14. Next in the Actions list is Copy SQL Endpoint functionality.
+Upon clicking this, the SQL endpoint is copied to the clipboard.
 Click on Copy SQL Endpoint.
+We get a success message saying that the SQL endpoint is copied to the clipboard.
     <kbd>
     ![](./images/19.png)
     </kbd>

-15. We get a success message saying that the SQL endpoint is copied to the clipboard.
     <kbd>
     ![](./images/20.png)
     </kbd>

-16. Next is the Copy Instance ID option - This will help us copy the instance id to the clipboard.
+15. Next is the Copy Instance ID option.
+This will help us copy the instance ID to the clipboard.
 This function is similar to the previous copy option we discussed.
 On clicking Copy Instance ID option, we get a success message.
     <kbd>
     ![](./images/21.png)
     </kbd>